sarshail/bert_qa/README.md

 ## 2. explore_BERT_for_question_answering.ipynb
 Here we download a BERT-large model that has already been fine-tuned for Question Answering task.
-And use it for answering questions based on the context we provide.
+And, then use it for answering questions based on the context we provide.

 This notebook explores the following:
 * BERT input format for Question Answering